 Note that a rear axle not in alignment can cause drive line noise and damage the drive chain, causing possible chain failure and loss of control of the motorcycle.
 It's important to verify that the axle is full seated against the adjusters.

-- Loosen both tension bolt jam nuts (3) on both sides with a 1/2-inch wrench.
+2. Loosen both tension bolt jam nuts (3) on both sides with a 1/2-inch wrench.

 Maintenance tips, procedures and specifications can be found in your Owner's Manual.